adamhenson/strategemizer/README.md

 **What this project is**

+- A pet project turned open-source.
+Best practice was not at top of mind when building this out and originally was not based in TypeScript (so, code that was ported over is loosely typed).
 - A work-in-progress fun project that works with "real world" data.
-- A pet project turned open-source.
-Note - best practice was not at top of mind when building this out and originally was not based in TypeScript (so, code that was ported over is loosely typed).
 - A CLI that utilizes [`ts-node`](https://github.com/TypeStrong/ts-node) runtime.
 - Free for anyone to use at their own risk.
-- An experimental project built by humans with a goal to project hypothetical outcomes of trading strategies.

 **What this project is not**

 - This project does not promise future outcomes.
 - This project should not be used professionally to steer trading strategies.
+I've used it as a way to get some kind of insight into strategies before running them in a "paper trading" environment.

 #### Usage